ZKEX/perp-design-doc/README.md

 ### SpotTrade
 * The circuit stores: Token balances
-* The circuit verifies: Bidirectional user signatures, order quantity matching (buy and sell quantities are equal), reasonable price (execution price is better than the order price)
+* The circuit verifies: user signatures, order quantity matching (buy and sell quantities are equal), reasonable price (execution price is better than the order price)

 ### PerpTrade
 * The circuit stores: Opening average price, position, direction
-* The circuit verifies: Bidirectional user signatures, order quantity matching (long and short positions are equal), reasonable price (execution price is better than the order price)
+* The circuit verifies: user signatures, order quantity matching (long and short positions are equal), reasonable price (execution price is better than the order price)

 ![trading](./trading.png)